Nice (The Nice album)

-Nice was the third album by the Nice; it was titled Everything As Nice As Mother Makes It in the US after Immediate broke their distribution deal with Columbia.
-Nice had been initially released in the US with a slightly longer version of Rondo 69 not available on the UK or on the independently distributed US versions.
+Nice is the third and final studio album by The Nice; it was titled Everything As Nice As Mother Makes It in the US after Immediate broke their distribution deal with Columbia.
+Nice had been initially released in the US with a slightly longer version of "Rondo 69" not available on the UK or on the independently distributed US versions.
 The first US version of Nice was briefly reissued in 1973 by Columbia Special Products.